gambitproject/gambit/doc/developer.contributing.rst

 9. Core developers will review your changes, provide feedback, and merge them into the master branch if they meet the project's standards.

+10. Once your pull request is merged, delete your branch on GitHub (a button should appear to do this automatically).

 Testing your changes
 --------------------